Painting & Drawing blog:

-learning to paint or draw cats – examples to study by famous artists
+Examples to study by famous artists

-It has sometimes been said that ‘The internet basically exists to help us find pictures of cats’ and judging by the number of Cats in Art articles online this might have more than a grain of truth in it!
+It was once been said that ‘the internet basically exists to help us find pictures of cats’ and judging by the number of ‘Cats in Art articles’ online this might have more than a grain of truth in that!

 A Cat Curled Up, Sleeping, Édouard Manet, 1861, © Met Museum, NY, Bequest of Clifford A. Furst